 The IGB European Championships are held each spring in conjunction with the European Championships of the International History Bee and Bowl.
 Check www.ihbbeurope.com for dates and locations; the IGB and IHBB rounds take place at different times so that students may compete in both.
 For 2017, the International Geography Bee European Championships were held on Saturday, 20 May, 2017 at St. Stephen’s School in Rome.
 The European Championships feature 3 preliminary rounds of 30 questions that are 4-7 lines in length, and 1 or 2 final rounds for the top students.
 Roughly 30-40% of the questions focus on European geography.

 Registration takes place on the www.ihbbeurope.com website once registration for the IHBB European Championships opens.
 Costs are listed here – the cost of the IGB European Championships is identical to the Consolation Bee prices.

+Please see the Resources Page for past questions used at the IGB European Championships with which to practice.
 A large sample of practice questions from past years’ Quiz Bowl Tournaments at the US Geography Olympiad National Championships can be found on the USGO website here though in terms of difficulty and content, the past questions used at the Geography Bee of Europe (accessible here – scroll down, and then click on the questions used at past European Championships) are a better approximation to what we will use at the IGB European Championships.